suutari-ai/shuup/doc/prices_and_taxes.rst

 The responsibilities of a tax module are to calculate taxes for an order or for separate items (e.g. product, shipping or some other taxable item).
-The most important function of a tax module is to take an order source (such as a basket), which has lines (with pre-tax prices or prices with tax included) and fill in the taxes for each line in the source.
+The most important function of a tax module is to take an order source (such as a cart), which has lines (with pre-tax prices or prices with tax included) and fill in the taxes for each line in the source.